 | Risk Factors

 The retina is the tissue that lines the back of the eye.
 It sends visual signals to the brain.
 The macula is part of the retina.
 It is responsible for central vision.
-Macular degeneration is decline of the macula.
+Macular degeneration is destruction of the macula.
 It causes a gradual loss of sharp, central vision.
 The condition is mainly a disease of aging.
 In rare cases, it can occur in younger people.

 Copyright © Nucleus Medical Media, Inc.